 If you’re staying longer than a day or fancy venturing a little further south, take the Ring of Hook Coastal Drive to soak up stunning rural scenery and even more sights of some of our most important culture and heritage.
 Less than one hour in length, you’ll pass Hook Lighthouse, the oldest operating lighthouse in Ireland, where you can climb all 115 well-worn steps for a spectacular view, the monastic ruins of Tintern Abbey, the 15th century Fethard Castle and the haunted Loftus Hall.
 In fact, around every bend you’ll find another beach, another crumbling fortress, a splendid abbey or a delectable seafood restaurant!

-As you head for home, look out for fields edged with stone walls, built to resist past armies, and the ruins of churches and monasteries built as far back as the 5th century, as you reminisce on today’s memorable, cultural adventure.
+As you head for home, look out for fields edged with stone walls, built to resist past armies, and the ruins of churches and monasteries built as far back as the 5th century, as you reminisce on your memorable, cultural adventure around Wexford.